A guide to care home insurance

 There are lots of other types of insurance which fit the nuances of your care home.
 We take the approach that every care home is different, requiring different types and levels of cover based on individual needs.

 For an industry which works on prestige, reputation and word of mouth, the right insurance is essential.
 It maintains your biggest assets—your staff and the residents you care for—whilst supporting you should something go amiss.

-Whether you want to take out a new policy for your care home, bolster an existing policy or simply want to find out why we are a great fit for care homes in your area, find out more about our service here.
+Whether you want to take out a new policy for your care home, bolster an existing policy or simply want to find out why we are a great fit for your care home, you can find out more about our services here.